It was not much, just a maybe a teaspoon of blood. But it was weird. Painless. On only one side of stool. And it happened more than once.

 I spoke to my GI colleague about what I saw.
 I was asked to schedule a colonoscopy.
 The prep was challenging, but I got it done.

 When I woke up, I was told they had found a polyp, which was small 3mm, but it was biopsied.
 It came back as a tubulovillous adenoma.
-I knew what that mean — I just got saved.
+I knew what that meant — I just got saved.
 If I had put this off, with no family history, my age 45 scope would have likely had cancer result.
 My daughter would have been 13.

 I had another scope at age 40, and am back on the regular schedule for surveillance.
 I implore you, both as physician and patient, if you are reading this, LISTEN TO YOUR BODY.
 Ask the questions you don't want to ask.